Why invest in a variable speed pump?

 If your pump is still operating but you’re having other problems, like humming or leaking, check out How to Repair Pool Pumps and Pool Filters for quick DIY solutions.
 If these fail, contact a pool professional for expert advice or service.

 Note: Power outages can last for hours and stop your water from circulating.
 Once the power is restored, make sure the pump, filter and chlorinator are working.
-It also helps to check the water balance in case it was affected.
+It also helps to check the water balance in case it is affected.
 Even a few hours without circulation can affect the clarity and quality of your pool water.

 How often should I replace my pool pump?